 The reporter's minimum reserve deposit at the Bank of Finland is reported with instrument I.43 and the counterparty sector is S.121.
 The interest rate linkage of the interest rate is O = Other interest rates.
-The interest rate paid on reserve deposits (minimum bid rate in the Eurosystem's main refinancing operations) is published on the Bank of Finland website: https://www.suomenpankki.fi/fi/Ti-lastot/rahapolitiikan-valineet/taulukot/rapo-taulukot-fi/perusrahoitusoper-aatiot_fi/.

 15 MFI CONSOLIDATED DATA COLLECTION (KOTI)